Understanding entrapped molecular photosystem and metal–organic framework synergy for improved solar fuel production†

-Artificial photosystems assembled from molecular complexes, such as the photocatalyst fac-ReBr(CO)3(4,4’ dcbpy) (dcbpy = dicarboxy-2,2’-bipyridine) and the photosensitiser Ru(bpy)2(5,5’ dcbpy)Cl2 (bpy = 2,2’-bipyridine), are a wide-spread approach for solar fuel production.
-Recently metal-organic framework (MOF) entrapping of such complexes was demonstrated as a promising concept for catalyst stabilisation and reaction environment optimisation in colloidal-based CO2 reduction.
-Building on this strategy, here we examined the influence of MIL-101-NH2(Al) MOF particle size, the electron donor source, and the presence of an organic base on the photocatalytic CO2-to-CO reduction performance and differences to homogeneous systems.
+Artificial photosystems assembled from molecular complexes, such as the photocatalyst fac-ReBr(CO)3(4,4′-dcbpy) (dcbpy = dicarboxy-2,2′-bipyridine) and the photosensitiser Ru(bpy)2(5,5′-dcbpy)Cl2 (bpy = 2,2′-bipyridine), are a wide-spread approach for solar fuel production.
+Recently metal–organic framework (MOF) entrapping of such complexes was demonstrated as a promising concept for catalyst stabilisation and reaction environment optimisation in colloidal-based CO2 reduction.
+Building on this strategy, here we examined the influence of MIL-101-NH2(Al) MOF particle size, the electron donor source, and the presence of an organic base on the photocatalytic CO2-to-CO reduction performance, and the differences to homogeneous systems.
 A linear relation between smaller scaffold particle size and higher photocatalytic activity, longer system lifetimes for benign electron donors, and increased turnover numbers (TONs) with certain additive organic bases, were determined.
-This enabled understanding of key molecular catalysis phenomena and synergies in the nanoreactor-like host-guest assembly, and yielded TONs of ~4300 over 96 h of photocatalysis under optimised conditions, surpassing homogeneous TON values and lifetimes.
+This enabled understanding of key molecular catalysis phenomena and synergies in the nanoreactor-like host–guest assembly, and yielded TONs of ∼4300 over 96 h of photocatalysis under optimised conditions, surpassing homogeneous TON values and lifetimes.

 - This article is part of the themed collection: MOFs for energy and environmental applications